 GAAP Financials and Accurate Metrics

 Subscription management solutions can eliminate the need to re-key information or manually enter data by automatically turning closed opportunities into GAAP-compliant customer, contract, subscription, revenue and invoice schedules—information that can also flow automatically into the general ledger system.
-They will also provide the polished, accurate revenue recognition and financial metrics that will inform operational decisions, streamline audits and satisfy potential investors or buyers.
+They will also provide the polished, accurate revenue recognition, and financial metrics that will inform operational decisions, streamline audits, and satisfy potential investors or buyers.